 No. WSU does not need the financial information of any external entity.
 You are simply required to fill out the questions as it relates to your (or your spouse, domestic partner, dependent child(ren), household member, or associated entity) financial or managerial interest.

 Generally speaking, on the annual disclosure form, you will be asked to report financial and managerial interests; outside employment/collaboration; intellectual property; governmental ethics; sponsored or reimbursed travel; supervising relatives; and foreign collaboration.
 Please read the questions carefully.
 Reading the questions carefully and, if necessary, clicking on any hyperlinks provided, should give you enough guidance on how to answer the question and what or how much information to provide.
-See COI Disclosure Chart for helpful examples
+See COI: What To Disclose for helpful examples

 Yes.
 Certain activities are exempt and do not need to be reported on the COI disclosure.
 See “Conflict of Interest: What Not to Disclose”